collectiv-ai/screenshot-chat0.png/README.md

 Technology does not define our destiny —
 **our values do.**

-CollectivAI stands for a world where humanity remains at the center of intelligence.
+CollectiVAI stands for a world where humanity remains at the center of intelligence.

 ---